Quiz: How much do you know about antibiotic resistance?

 Antibiotics are medicines that treat bacterial infections.
 They do not cure infections caused by viruses, such as the common cold or flu.
 Taking antibiotics when you do NOT need them can prevent them working when you DO need them.

-Antibiotics are given to humans, livestock, fish and crops.
+Antibiotics are given to humans, animals, fish and crops.
 Antibiotic resistance happens when bacteria change and become resistant to the antibiotics used to treat the infections they cause.
-Antibiotic-resistant bacteria spread through contact with humans, animals, food or water that are carrying them.
+Antibiotic-resistant bacteria spread through contact with humans, animals, food or environment that are carrying them.
+You can help to prevent the spread of infections by regularly washing your hands, covering your nose and mouth when you cough or sneeze, and practising safer sex.

 4 What can happen if I get an antibiotic-resistant infection?